toddhb/Time_Card_Viewer/README.md

     sudo npm install --global gulp

+#### Install Sass

+Sass is an alternative to CSS.
+Gulp will compile any Sass in to CSS at build time.

+    sudo gem install Sass

 #### Install node dependencies

 In root directory of project the following command will install of the